The Complete Guide to AI Medical Scribes (2026): How They Work & Which to Choose

 • No third-party data sharing.
 Patient data is not shared with outside parties.

 • HIPAA compliant and SOC 2 certified.
+A BAA is standard.

 How Do You Evaluate an AI Medical Scribe?